Raising money for your small nonprofit is stressful during the holidays, and practicing personal gratitude can pull you through.

 • Encourage team participation in thanking donors.
 You already know that thanking donors is critical to building relationships and getting repeat donations.
 Get your staff, volunteers, and Board members involved, too, so that donors get thanked by someone they aren’t used to hearing from.
 This is a nice surprise for the donor.
 It also gives your team a wonderful opportunity to experience personal gratitude.

 • Establish team personal gratitude practices.
-Find specific, small ways to encourage your staff to express gratitude.
-Give everyone in the office five index cards and ask them to write little thank-you notes to someone who was kind that week.
+Find small, specific ways to encourage your staff to express gratitude.
+Give everyone in the office 5 index cards and ask them to write little thank-you notes to someone who was kind that week.
 Take 15 minutes once a week and ask everyone to send a few thank-you texts.
 There are lots of small ways to get everyone to stop and think of what they’re grateful for in their teammates.
-This exercise not only strengthens your culture of personal gratitude, it builds cohesion on your team.
+This exercise not only strengthens your culture of personal gratitude but it builds cohesion on your team.

 • personal gratitudeRemind everyone what your organization has overcome.
 From time to time, your nonprofit may go through a rough patch.
 After you come through it, take a few minutes at a staff meeting or send out an email to remind everyone of what you’ve achieved through the hard times.
 When you express gratitude for meeting challenges, it makes the future seem brighter and more doable.